sgregnt/sgregnt.github.io/_pages/about.md

 ![Topological Data summary](https://sgregnt.github.io/images/tda.png "Topological Data summary")

-## Past research interests
+## Past research interests and professional experience

 - In the past I worked in logic design and hardware engineering.
--- I did a research project at the [Technion](https://www.technion.ac.il/en/home-2/) where we designed [a near real time logic circuit for RSA encryption](https://ieeexplore.ieee.org/abstract/document/5386066).
+    - I did a research project at the [Technion](https://www.technion.ac.il/en/home-2/) where we designed [a near real time logic circuit for RSA encryption](https://ieeexplore.ieee.org/abstract/document/5386066).
--- For the period between 2006-2015 year I worked as a board designer and FPGA engineer and team leader.
+    - For the period between 2006-2015 year I worked as a board designer and FPGA engineer and team leader.

 ## Honors & Awards